DiGenova to Newsmax: DOJ and FBI Actions Are Inflaming the Public

 "The rhetoric of the president, the vice president, the majority leader in the Senate, the minority leader in the House, Hakeem Jeffries, is [also] designed to attack the former president," he added.

 The discussion came in the wake of an apparent second assassination attempt on Trump.
-On Sunday, a man identified as Ryan Wesley Routh, 58, was arrested at Trump's West Palm Beach golf course.
+On Sunday, a man identified as Ryan Wesley Routh, 58, was arrested in a nearby county after fleeing Trump's West Palm Beach golf course.
 According to NBC News, Routh, a convicted felon, was found hiding in bushes with a semi-automatic rifle, aiming at the former president from a distance of 300 to 400 yards.

 Routh was charged with possession of a firearm by a convicted felon and possession of a firearm with an obliterated serial number.